Installation#

 For example, to start the Marble stack:

-./pavics-compose.sh up --detach
+birdhouse compose up --detach

-This will call the docker compose up --detach which will start up all the docker containers required to run the Marble stack.
+This will call the docker compose up --detach command which will start up all the docker containers required to run the Marble stack.

 Similarly, to stop and bring down the stack use: